aslamcode/super-session/README.md

 const superSessionOptions = {
     connection: {
         dbUrl: 'your mongo connection',
-        dbName: 'your db name like test or production' },
+        dbName: 'your db name (test or production)'
+    },
-    secret: 'your secret',
+    secret: 'your secret', // any word
     tokenHeaderName: 'x-access-token',
     duration: 15,
     mult: true,